Mansion History

 We would like to gratefully acknowledge the contributions of Grevemberg descendants Joan Kaufman of California and Janelle Thompson of Grand Marais in creating this document.
 Their openness and generosity inspire us to work tirelessly in pursuit of racial reconciliation.

-In the early 1930s the Mayor of New Orleans replaced the Allain family with his own kin who had lost their home in the depression.
+In 1936, the Mayor of New Orleans replaced the Allain family with his own kin who had lost their home in the depression.
 The Munson family ran the operation until 1957 when the city sold the home and surrounding eight acres.
 Both the Munson and Allain families still live in the area today.
 It is important to note that although neither family owned the property, their tenures were some of the happiest and most productive.
 The home was sold at public auction to the daughter of a former Lt.
 Governor from Jeanerette, Emily Cyr Bridges, who restored it and had the very first “plantation” tourist attraction in the area.
-It was when the home was sold it became known as Albania Mansion.
+It was when the home was sold to “Miss Emily” that it became known as Albania Mansion.

 Miss Emily owned Albania Mansion until 2003 when she died, after promising to sell it to a young couple from New Orleans with more enthusiasm than money.
 Albania Mansion had fallen on extremely hard times and was in terrible condition.
 The property was instead sold to the celebrated New York artist, Hunt Slonem, who can be credited with saving the property and stabilizing it.
 After nearly twenty years, Mr. Slonem put Albania up for sale.
-This same no longer young couple discovered the property was available again.
+This same (no longer young) couple discovered the property was available again.
 They visited only to say goodbye to their long-held dream, and instead discovered they were not truly ready to give up on that dream.
-Their restoration of Albania Mansion has taken a full year and included the addition of 9 and 1/2 bathrooms, modernizing the kitchen, central AC on two of the three floors, and returning an extraordinary third floor balcony to its place of pride overlooking the Bayou Teche.
+Their restoration of Albania Mansion took more than two years and included the addition of 9 and 1/2 bathrooms, modernizing the kitchen, central AC and heat to all three floors, and returning an extraordinary third floor balcony to its place of pride overlooking the Bayou Teche.
 This balcony was destroyed some time prior to 1900, by a hurricane.
 The only pictorial record of its existence is an Adrien Persac painting from 1861.
+Attention to landscaping the grounds, adding a boat dock, and a pond are additional projects that have added to the natural beauty of the property.

 A critical piece of history is that the city of New Orleans continues to own the surrounding sugarcane fields to this day.
 The acreage is managed by the Delgado-Albania Plantation Commission and is leased to local farmers who continue the important tradition of sugarcane farming.
 Income generated by the city still funds capital projects at Delgado Community College.
 This is a beautiful outcome which has turned an ugly time in our history into something positive which benefits so many who have been marginalized.